Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Experiments

 We port all the baselines to our run time environment for fair comparisons based on their open-source codes.
 We carefully tuned their hyperparameters to get the best results.
-Additionally, unlike previous works that only evaluate overall model performances (main setting), we also conduct experiments under the \textit{recurring} and \textit{explorative} settings for more comprehensive performance evaluation against the existing SOTAs.
+Additionally, unlike previous works that only evaluate overall model performances (main setting), we also conduct experiments under the \textit{recurring} and \textit{explorative} settings for more comprehensive performance evaluation.
 For the main and \textit{recurring} settings, we choose $K=\{1, 5, 10\}$ for evaluation.
 As the performance is generally poorer under the \textit{explorative} setting, we set $K=\{10, 20\}$.

 For the choice of hyperparameters, we set both $\lambda_{L}$ and $\lambda_{C}$ to 1, $\lambda_{r}$ to 0.6 for both datasets.
 For embedding dimensions, we set $d=200$, $d^{u}=10$, $d^{t}=30$, $d^{g}=50$ and the dimension of encoders' hidden states are set to 600.
-Detailed reproducibility information can be found in supplementary materials.
+Detailed reproducibility information can be found in Appendix~\ref{sec:reproduce}.